Skip to content

 The clipboard on Windows has always been a non-visible feature.
-You knew what you copy went to a clipboard, but there was no way to access that clipboard.
+You knew what you copied went to a clipboard, but there was no way to access that clipboard.
 Users had to rely on third-party apps for that.
 Moreover, the clipboard only kept your most recently copied text or item, instead of multiple instances of copy operations.
 Features like this have been present on other desktop operating systems for years.
 The said feature is also currently available to Windows 10 insiders on the fast ring running Windows 10 Redstone 5 build (build 17666).

 As of now, the clipboard only stores plain text, HTML, and images less than 1 MB.
 This might change in the future or by the time the next Windows update rolls out towards the end of the year.